nfch211/automation-for-data-entry/README.md

 Part A. Extracting information from image files

-The algorithm of how it works is that converted the pdf into docx, named these files as same as the pdf.
+The algorithm of how it works is that I converted the pdf into docx, named these files as same as the pdf.
 Then, i extracted all the information as mentioned from the docx saved these information to an excel file by a python script, with its' file names i could track back and link these information to the pdfs.